-Blackburn was temporarily ordered to Bermuda to tend to Confederate soldiers stricken with yellow fever.
-Upon his return to Canada, Blackburn is accused of arranging for garments and blankets of those who died of yellow fever to be brought into the United States to infect Union cities with the disease.
-Historians debate the evidence against Blackburn, though most agree he at least tacitly approved the plot.
+Blackburn was ordered to Bermuda to tend to Confederate soldiers stricken with yellow fever.
+Upon his return to Canada, Blackburn is accused of shipping the clothing and blankets of yellow fever victims to Boston, Philadelphia and Washington, D.C.
+He allegedly intended to spread the disease in those cities.

 These Confederate operations fell outside the regular army.
 They were part of the Confederate Secret Service, a loose collection of spy organizations that operated in support of the regular army.

 Between 18 and 22 men, led by Lt.
 Bennett Young, carried out the raid on October 19, 1864.
 It served the dual purpose of terrorizing civilians and providing much-needed cash to the Confederacy.
-The group had filtered into St. Albans during the days leading up to the raid and scoped out three banks in the city, the Franklin County Bank, the First National and the St. Albans Bank.
+The group filtered into St. Albans during the days leading up to the raid and scoped out three banks in the city: the Franklin County Bank, the First National and the St. Albans Bank.

-When the raid commenced at 3 p.m. the town was largely emptied out of working men.
+When the raid commenced at 3 p.m. the town was largely emptied of working men.
 Lt.
-Young stepped onto the common and declared he was taking possession of St. Albans..
+Young stepped onto the common and declared he was taking possession of St. Albans.
 Residents were forced to swear an oath to the Confederacy, and Young and his raiders looted the three banks, making off with $208,000 in just 15 minutes.

 The raiders torched one house as a distraction and fled the town unharmed, They killed one man – Elinus Morrison – who tried to interfere with their get-away.
-But plans to set fire to a large portion of the town failed when the bombs they brought to start fires did not work.
+But their plans to set fire to a large portion of the town failed when the bombs they brought to start fires did not work.

-As the townspeople in St. Albans figured out what was happening, they quickly came together to form a posse that pursued the raiders across the border into Canada.
+Once the townspeople in St. Albans figured out what was happening, they quickly formed a posse to pursued the raiders into Canada.
 Within a day they had captured 14 of the raiders and recovered $87,000.
 The rest of the money, however, was never seen again.